1.8" Edmontosaurus Fossil Jaw Maxilla Bone Lance Creek Cretaceous Dinosaur WY COA

 Comes with a Certificate of Authenticity.

-The item Pictured is the one you will receive.
+The item pictured is the one you will receive.

 This is a genuine fossil.

-Edmontosaurus could pass the toughest foodstuff back and forth across the teeth with its muscular daring pouches.
+Edmontosaurus could pass the toughest foodstuffs back and forth across the teeth with its muscular, daring pouches.

 To fit so many teeth into its mouth, they were packed into tight "banks" of up to sixty rows, and new teeth continually grew to replace lost teeth — analogous to a new shark.
 The bones of the higher jaw would flex outwards as the lower jaw came up, so the mandible could grind against it.
-Typical food would have built-in conifer needles, seeds, and twigs, and these have been establishing in the body cavities of fossilized Edmontosaurus.
+Typical food would have built-in conifer needles, seeds, and twigs, and these have been established in the body cavities of fossilized Edmontosaurus.
 It was evidently a tree-browser.

 Edmontosaurus was bipedal but could surely have walked on four legs.
-The forelimbs are shorter than the hands but not adequately that four-legged motivation was unfeasible.
+The forelimbs are shorter than the hindlimbs, but not so much that four-legged motivation was unfeasible.
 The front feet also had hooves on two fingers, and weight-bearing pads like folks of Camarasaurus.
-The rear feet had two toes and all were hooked.
+The rear feet had two toes, and all were hooked.
 The bone arrangement in the lower limbs suggests that both the legs and feet were attached to very influential muscles.
 The spine curved downwards at the shoulders, so Edmontosaurus would have had a low posture and would have browsed close to the ground.
-Despite the power of the limbs, Edmontosaurus would only have been slow-moving and had few defensive features.
+Despite the power of its limbs, Edmontosaurus would only have been slow-moving and had few defensive features.
 To survive, it must have had keen eyesight, hearing, and smell to get an early warning of predators.